mackron/dred/README.md

 Compiling
 =========

-Just compile dred_main.c using your favourite compiler.
+Just compile source/dred/dred_main.c using your favourite compiler.

+Compiling this on Linux requires the development version of the GTK+ 3.0 library and all associated libraries (glib, gdk, atk, cairo, ...).

+To compile dred on Linux use the following command:

+    cc dred_main.c -lm -lrt -ldl `pkg-config --cflags --libs gtk+-3.0 glib-2.0`